anthonysharpy/elixir-challenge/README.md

 ## Project Setup

-I used Mix since it seemed like a good way to manage a non-trivial project.
+I used Mix since it seemed like a good way to manage a project.

 ## Approach To Problem

 At its core the problem involves comparing two JSON files.
 One approach would just be to find and print out the differences.
 However, when considered in the context that the tool would be used, this wouldn't be very helpful.
 The tool needs to inform a developer, in the simplest and most time-efficient way possible, whether there are any changes that they need to care about.
-Generating a big sprawling diff would make it very difficult for a developer to read (especially if the files have large differences or are out-of-order), and if a developer has to struggle to understand it then they risk missing something important.
+Generating a big sprawling diff would make it very difficult for a developer to read, and if a developer has to struggle to understand it then they risk missing something important.

 In figuring out the best solution I made a couple of assumptions: